lrjulia/lrjulia/README.md

 # 💫 About Me
 <!--🔭 I’m currently working on a weather app<br>🌱 I’m currently learning Ionic-->
+Software developer with two years of experience in full-stack web development.
+Proficient in JavaScript, TypeScript, and Java, with expertise in frameworks like Angular, Vue.js, and Spring Boot.
+Strong analytical skills, attention to detail, and the ability to effectively collaborate in agile teams.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/lrjulia)